 Mino,

-I take the view that The SIngularity need not be only through the AI path.
-It could be an extreme acceleration of human evolution (much like the emergence of successively more advanced humans happened in times that were orders of magnitude shorter than the evolution of, say, bears or mice).
+I take the view that The Singularity could be through AI inducing an extreme acceleration of human evolution (much like the emergence of successively more advanced humans happened in times that were orders of magnitude shorter than the evolution of, say, bears or mice).

 So I'm quite confident that his prediction for 2045 is bogus.